Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics

-In this paper, we study transseries structure and resurgence of the nonconformal Bjorken flow with FD and BE statistics by imposing conservation laws to both the energy-momentum tensor and the current density.
-We employ \textit{extended relaxation-time approximation} to be compatible with microscopic and macroscopic conservation laws\cite{Teaney:2013gca,Hoult:2021gnb,Banerjee:2012iz,Jensen:2012jh,Kovtun:2019hdm,Dash:2021ibx}.
-We firstly derive full formal transseries expanded around the equilibrium.
-We particular address effects of conserved $U(1)$ symmetry and conformal symmetry breaking to the transseries structure.
+In this paper, we study the transseries structure and resurgence of the nonconformal Bjorken flow with FD and BE statistics by imposing conservation laws on both the energy-momentum tensor and the current density.
+We employ the \textit{extended relaxation-time approximation} to be compatible with microscopic and macroscopic conservation laws \cite{Teaney:2013gca, Hoult:2021gnb, Banerjee:2012iz, Jensen:2012jh, Kovtun:2019hdm, Dash:2021ibx}.
+Firstly, we derive the full formal transseries expanded around the equilibrium.
+We particularly address the effects of conserved ${\rm U(1)}$ symmetry and conformal symmetry breaking on the transseries structure.
 After deriving the formal transseries, we construct the resurgent relation.
-The main nontrivial points for the construction in our problem is as follows: \begin{itemize} \item Our dynamical system is multi-variable nonlinear ODEs consisting of two types as $\frac{d Y}{d w} = -S Y + \frac{1}{w} \left[ a +b Y \right] + O(Y^2, w^{-2})$ and $\frac{d Y}{d w} = \frac{Y}{w} \left[ a + b Y \right] + O(Y^3 w^{-1},Y w^{-2})$, and a variable determined by either of the types of ODE appears in the other type as (non)linear terms. \item The resurgent relation has nontrivial dependence on parameters in the theory such as initial conditions (integration constants) and a particle mass. \end{itemize} In order to overcome the above problems, we form a conjecture of the resurgent relation by making observations of asymptotic behavior of the perturbative sector and then by looking to the Borel transformed ODEs.
+The main nontrivial points for the construction in our problem are as follows: \begin{itemize} \item Our dynamical system is a multi-variable nonlinear ODE consisting of two types: $\frac{d Y}{d w} = -S Y + \frac{1}{w} \left[ a +b Y \right] + O(Y^2, w^{-2})$ and $\frac{d Y}{d w} = \frac{Y}{w} \left[ a + b Y \right] + O(Y^3 w^{-1},Y w^{-2})$, and a variable determined by either type of ODE appears in the other type as (non)linear terms. \item The resurgent relation has a nontrivial dependence on parameters in the theory, such as initial conditions (integration constants) and particle mass. \end{itemize} In order to overcome the above problems, we form a conjecture of the resurgent relation by making observations of the large order behavior of the perturbative sector and then by focusing on the Borel transformed ODEs.